 By quickly responding, successful patients could often nip an episode in the bud.
 Sometimes it was as simple as getting a good night’s sleep or stopping to smell the roses.
 Other times, it was about making meds adjustments.

 At around the same time, Monica Basco PhD of the University of Texas, Dallas came out with The Bipolar Workbook: Tools for Controlling Your Moodswings.
 "See It Coming," said the heading of the first section.

 Dr Basco is a leading proponent of cognitive behavioral therapy.
 In her book, she gives the example of a person with a great idea who stays up all night following up on it.
 The problem is not the great idea, Dr Basco notes.
 The problem was staying up all night.
 Now, thanks to a lack of sleep, there is all hell to pay.

 Dr Basco points out that emotions change our thinking, which affects behavior.
 We need to learn to take stock, spot patterns, and recognize triggers.

-In other words, we need to be exceptionally mindful about how we conduct our lives, even if we are on meds.
+In other words, we need to be exceptionally mindful about how we conduct our lives.

 “Mind precedes its objects,” reads the first line of the Dhammapada, the best-known of the Buddhist scriptures.
 “They are mind-governed and mind-made.
 To speak or act with a defiled mind is to draw pain after oneself, like a wheel behind the feet of the animal drawing it.”